Zoldy12/Instagram-scripts/README.md

 # Instagram-scripts
 Repository contains 2 python scripts and 1 text file.
+You need to install playwright library before running scripts.

 Firstly, blogers.txt must have rows with format "{bloger_username} {int_number}", where bloger_username - instagram bloger username and int_number - amount of bloger's followers that you want to follow.
 For example, "mr_bill 50".
 The last row must be "end"!